dot-file/age-edit/README.md

 ```
 <!-- END USAGE -->

+The `--editor` option can only specify the editor command to run; it doesn't allow arguments.
+Use the `--command` option to specify a command with arguments.

+The command string is split into arguments according to the rules of POSIX shell using [anmitsu/go-shlex](https://github.com/anmitsu/go-shlex).
+For example, `age-edit --command 'foo --bar "baz 5"'` runs `foo --bar 'baz 5' /path/to/temp-file` to edit the temporary file.

 ## Using age-edit with pago

 You can use age-edit with a private key stored in [pago](https://github.com/dbohdan/pago) or a similar password manager.